 I picked up a pot of 5 Hyacinths that were just about to start blooming for less than $9.00.
 While at the hardware store, I also picked up 4″ terra cotta pots and saucers.
 The total for each pot set was less than $5.00.

-I do love terra cotta as is, but since I’m all about channeling moss and greenery this year, I wanted to give my pots a little treatment to make them look aged and mossy.
+I do love terra cotta as is, but since I’m all about channeling moss and greenery this year, I wanted to give my pots a little treatment to make them appear mossy with that aged terra cotta look.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-What I used to make ‘mossy’ and aged terra cotta pots
+What I used to age terra cotta pots:

 - DecoArt American Decor Chalky Finish Everlasting